skypjack/entt/docs/signal.md

 Attempting to use an empty delegate by invoking its function call operator results in undefined behavior or most likely a crash.
 Before to use a delegate, it must be initialized.<br/>
-There exist two functions to do that, both named `connect`:
+There exists a bunch of overloads of the `connect` member function to do that.
+As an example of use:

 ```cpp
 int f(int i) { return i; }